 Deutsches Haus is proud to be able to offer students the option of enrolling in German 180, German in Residence through the Penn Department of Germanic Language & Literatures for 0.5 units of credit, syllabus can be found below.
 While many students enroll for credit, you are welcome to participate for fun or attend select events!

-Our recurring weekly events (note: listed days times are for the Fall 2017 semester) include:
+Our recurring weekly events (note: listed days times are for the Spring 2018 semester) include:

-Filmabende: Four film screenings are scheduled for 8:00 pm on Wednesdays, presenting contemporary German-language films that range from comedy to drama on the big screen in the basement of Class of 1925.
+Filmabend: Four film screenings are scheduled for 8:00 pm on Mondays, presenting contemporary German-language films that range from comedy to drama on the big screen in the basement of Class of 1925.
 Bring dinner to eat as we watch - followed by discussion.